What To Expect At A Tulsa NightWriters Meeting:

 - The meeting room will be open around 6:50pm for you to sign in.
 We start around 7 pm.
 The meetings last around 60 – 90 minutes.

 - Our meetings are always informative and usually entertaining.
 Our goal is to help aspiring writers master their craft and find publication.
 We welcome all genre of writing.

-- The Tulsa NightWriters is affiliated with the Oklahoma Writer’s Federation, Inc., so membership entitles you to all benefits of both organizations.
+- The Tulsa NightWriters (TNWC) is a an affiliate of the Oklahoma Writer’s Federation, Inc. (OWFI).
+You can choose to join TNWC alone, or also be a member of OWFI and enjoy all the benefits of both organizations.

 - Hear what’s happening in the club with announcements and member ‘brags’.

-- Joshua Danker-Dake, 2017 President – Tulsa NightWriters
+- Rex Griffin, President – Tulsa NightWriters Club.

 - Learn about opportunities for writing workshops, readings, and other literary events happening in our community.